captionpoint/CaptionPoint-Server/public/will.md

 Why?
 ---
 ## HENRY:
+Because this is the hardest thing you’ll ever go through,
+---
+## HENRY:
-Because this is the hardest thing you’ll ever go through and I won’t have you go through it alone.
+and I won’t have you go through it alone.
 ---
 ## HENRY:
 Elizabeth insists you come and eat with us.